3714 Harvey Penick Drive, TX 78664

 • Provide a minimum of 3 mm allowance or as specified, whichever is greater, to prevent leaks.

-Cross-Country Pipeline Design Codes
+Pipeline Design Codes and Standards

 These pipelines must adhere to various codes and standards to ensure their safety, reliability, and environmental protection.
 Here are some of the key codes and standards commonly used: